-The executive staff manages operations, including member services and programs, finance, technology, development, communications, strategy, and legal services, at our world headquarters in Evanston and offices in Buenos Aires, New Delhi, Parramatta (Sydney), São Paulo, Seoul, Tokyo, and Zurich.
+The executive staff manages operations, including member services and programs, finance, technology, development, communications, strategy, and legal services, at our world headquarters in Evanston and offices in New Delhi, Norwest (Sydney), Pune, São Paulo, Seoul, Tokyo, and Zurich.

 The Board of Directors establishes Rotary International’s policies and provides guidance that helps our clubs thrive.
 Clubs elect the directors every year at Rotary’s international convention, and each director serves for two years.

 The Board of Trustees manages the business of The Rotary Foundation, the charitable arm of our organization.
 The Rotary International president-elect nominates the trustees, and the Board of Directors elects them to four-year terms.

 Regional Rotary Foundation coordinators, Rotary coordinators, Rotary public image coordinators, endowment/major gifts advisers, and End Polio Now coordinators connect Rotary members with the resources and assistance they need to succeed.
 Regional leaders are appointed by the Rotary International president-elect or Rotary Foundation trustee chair-elect.